Looking for an incredible Budapest food tour, or a Hungarian wine tasting that features one of my absolute favorite flavor combinations of all time?

 I could eat my bodyweight in blue cheese paired with sweet Tokaj wine.

-Suffice it to say, we left the tasting an hour and a half after we started very full, very tipsy, and with a bottle of the (amazing) sparkling wine that we tasted tucked into our bag–a spontaneous purchase that was well worth the price.
+Suffice it to say, we left our Budapest wine tasting an hour and a half after we started very full, very tipsy, and with a bottle of the (amazing) sparkling wine that we tasted tucked into our bag–a spontaneous purchase that was well worth the price.

 Who could say no to an entire 3-hour walking tour filled with desserts?